TheFreeCoin/DEFI-freefinance-document/get-started/connection-guide.md

 ![](../.gitbook/assets/image%20%28123%29.png)

 1. You'll see a DApp browser page open.
-Under "Recommended", find and tap the **PancakeSwap** button.
-If you can't see PancakeSwap under Recommended, you can also find it under "BSC".
+Under "Recommended", find and tap the **FreeFinance** button.
+If you can't see FreeFinance under Recommended, you can also find it under "BSC".

 ![](../.gitbook/assets/image%20%28111%29.png)

 1. A window will open saying that you will be opening a third party DApp.
-Tap **I got it** and you'll be taken to PancakeSwap's website connected to your wallet.
+Tap **I got it** and you'll be taken to FreeFinance's website connected to your wallet.

 ![](../.gitbook/assets/image%20%28113%29.png)